scalecube/socketio/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/io.scalecube/socketio/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.scalecube/socketio)

 ScaleCube Socket.IO is a lightweight implementation of [Socket.IO](http://socket.io) Java server based on [Netty](http://netty.io) framework.
-It implements subset of Socket.IO protocol which is optimized for high throughput and low latency real-time messaging.
+It implements subset of Socket.IO protocol and optimized for high throughput and low latency real-time messaging.
+It is designed to support requirements of most demanding modern applications such as online gaming, financial trading, social and advertising platforms.
 Supports 0.7+ up to 0.9.16 versions of [Socket.IO-client](https://github.com/socketio/socket.io-client/tree/0.9).

+Socket.IO protocol provides WebSocket transport with fallback options to other transports such as XHR-Polling in case if client does not support or unable to establish WebSocket connection (e.g. due to proxy or firewall restrictions).
+It supports reconnection mechanism based on exponential backoff algorithm and heartbeat-based detection of disconnections.

+ScaleCube Socket.IO is a lightweight embeddable library with minimum dependencies for the Java VM.
+Major use case is to provide an implementation of transport layer for [API Gateway](http://microservices.io/patterns/apigateway.html) pattern in microservices architecture.
+Mobile and web clients use Socket.IO transport to communicate with application microservices.

 Supported transport protocols:
 * WebSocket